 Worcester Academy Performing Arts Camp interweaves theatre, music and art in a performing arts program for boys and girls ages 7 to 14.
 Each two-week session concludes with performances of original musical plays, the focal point of our arts classes.
 Our revolving repertoire of 15 shows allows us to present different plays each session.
-Campers develop skills in major elements of musical theater: acting, movement, singing, instrumental music and scenery/props.
-Each session is limited to 45 campers, divided by age into three groups.
-Expert faculty work with counselors to address the individual needs of our campers.
+With about 14 in a group, campers receive ample attention from expert faculty aided by counselors, developing skills in major elements of musical theater: acting, movement, singing, instrumental music, and scenery/props.
 All campers are involved in two plays, in one as an actor/ singer/scenic artist, and in a second as an instrumentalist in the pit band.
 Our approach gives campers experience in all aspects of the productions, letting them develop their strengths and explore new directions.

 Donald Irving: Vocal Music.
 Performing Arts Faculty, Worcester Academy

 Silvia Irving: Instrumental Music.
-Music Faculty, Anna Maria College, Pakachoag Music School
+Faculty, Pakachoag Music School.

 David Plante: Theatre.
 Technical Director and English Faculty, Worcester Academy